Qualis/www-qual-is/_posts/intent-versus-crud-restful-api.md

 ---
-title: "Using the intent rather than the domain in your RESTful API"
+title: "Using Intent Rather Than Domain in Your RESTful API"
-excerpt: "An alternate approach to using domain CRUD operations in your RESTful API, is to develop it around a resource that reflects a business process or domain event."
+excerpt: "Designing RESTful APIs around user intent rather than domain entities leads to a more intuitive and maintainable system.
+Instead of CRUD operations on a bill entity, an intent-based split-bill resource encapsulates the entire process.
+This approach improves UX, supports event-driven architectures, enhances traceability, and keeps business logic encapsulated, making APIs more effective and scalable."
 coverImage: "/assets/blog/categories/engineering.png"
 date: "2022-03-15"
 author: